-104. I was still only fifteen when I was moved.
-I remer mber being taken there in a big bus.
-There was a prison office cer called Mrs BHX who would not leave me alone for months.
+- 104. I was still only fifteen when I was moved.
+I remember being taken there in a big bus.
+There was a prison officer called Mrs BHX who would not leave me alone for months.
 I became so mentally ill because of her.
-One day, I waited until it was staff break time and I beat the shit out of her.
-A male prison officer called BHY nearly killed me e for that.
-I got battered by him a few times.

-- 105. I was then locked in a prison cell for four months with no mattress and one cellular blanket.
+Cone day, I waited until it was staff break time and I beat the shit out of her.
+A male prison officer called BHY nearly killed me for that.
+I got battered by him a few times. - 105.
+I was then locked in a prison cell for four months with no mattress and one cellular blanket.
 That had to be approved by the Secretary of State.
 I think it was under rule 36 of the Children and Young Person Act.
 I just lay on the floor with that one blanket.
-I used to scream like mad as I was so completely destroyed.
-I was in so much emotional pain.
-I was allowed just one hour of exercise a day.
-I used to spend the rest of the day just sitting in that cell twiddling my thumbs and thinking of everything that had happened in my life. - 106.
+I used to secretary of secretary of the floor with that one blanket.
+I used to secretary of secretary secretary of secretary secretary - 106.
 I had to go to court for beating the prison officer and I was put into Cornhill Hospital, which was a hospital for the criminally insane.
 I was not insane.
 I was damaged and they just kept damaging me and damaging me.
 It was as simple as that. - 107.
 I left Cornton Vale Prison on 1975 and went straight into Cornhill Hospital. - 108.
 I also did eighteen months borstal training in Cornton Vale, but I can't remember exactly when that was.
 The borstal training was because I refused to go and see my social worker.
 The dates are all a bit mixed up in my head.
 I think it was in 1977.
-I was pally with two girls called and .
-There was also a girl there called .
+I was pally with two girls called and and Interview.
+There was also a girl there called and and.
 She ruled the jail.
 The prison officers deliberately put her into the unit I was in because nobody else could handle her.
 I ended up fighting with her.